 L211- How did you judge that the seeds had reached maturity for collection?
 You also need to explain why you stored the seeds for 3 months in silica gel to determine the dry mass.
 Did you also measure the fresh mass?

-We agree with the reviewer that more details are needed.
-Mature seeds are indicated with the opening of the capsule, turning the capsule upside down seeds are easily retrieved, we added clarification in L 223.
-Seed mass measurement is very dependant of seeds relative humidity, thus to ensure comparability between seed lots we decided to follow the international seed bank protocol who measured the dry seed mass weight, we did not measure fresh see mass.
+Thanks for pointing this out.
+We agree that more details are needed.
+Mature seeds are indicated with the opening of the capsule, turning the capsule upside down seeds are easily retrieved.
+We added clarification in L 223.
+Seed mass measurement is very dependant of seeds relative humidity, thus to ensure comparability between seed lots we decided to follow the international seed bank protocol who measured the dry seed mass weight (reference).
+We did not measure fresh see mass.
 We added justification in L 233-234.

 L231- Above, you talk about after-ripening.
 Which treatment can release dormancy?
 Has the previous germination experiment been published or is it a preliminary study?
 Not sure who conducted this and how rapid is "rapid"?

-For non-deep physiological dormancy can be relieved by after ripening at room conditions following Baskin et al 2006 (Seed Science Research), we added clarification in L 239-240.
+For non-deep physiological dormancy can be relieved by after ripening at room conditions following Baskin et al 2006 (Seed Science Research).
+We added clarification in L 239-240.
 The previous germination experiment has just been accepted for publication in Journal of Ecology, we added reference in L 242 but are still waiting for doi details to include it in the reference list.
 Here rapidly refer to less than two weeks, we have added clarification in L 242-245.

 L257- Petri dish (and elsewhere, e.g., L 316) – "Petri dish" is the correct format as it is named after Julius Richard Petri, a German bacteriologist.
 Was it not open?
 Or opened?
 This sentence needs to be improved.
 It is not easy to understand.
 How few is "few"?
 I still do not understand clearly.
 Above, you mentioned seeds were collected at the time of natural dispersal (August 7-8th, 2023), and then you incubated the seeds at summer temperature?
 It looks like the seeds are dispersed at the end of summer.
 However, I am not sure about this, as you mentioned both months and seasons.
 What is the datalogger measuring for summer temperature (soil temperatures, as the ambient temperature may be low, but soil temperatures may be high)?

 We appreciate the reviewer comment and have changed the terms to “Petri dish” throughout the manuscript.
 We have rewritten the sentence to improve clarification to: “each Petri dish was only open for 30 seconds a day” in L 272.
-Seed were collected during summer, although specific dates change every year.
+Seeds were collected during summer, although specific dates change every year.
 2023 was a specially warm year thus seeds were ripe already at the beggining of August.
 Seeds were incubated with constant 20ºC which corresponded with the mean temperatures recorded by end of summer (last weeks of August and first weeks of September) in our study area, added clarification in L 273-276, data can be checked in Figure 3A or looking at the raw data files (“temperature_ibuttons.csv” or “wp_villa_2020_2024.csv”).
 Datalogger is measuring soil temperatures as specified in L 152.

 L268- Why did they not germinate?
 Were they dormant?
 I guess water potential may also induce dormancy, but I'm not sure if you tested this.